American Presidents as Puers

 For those women who do get entangled in the Puer trap, everything seems good.
 They are charming and often quite attractive, but there is a concealed sadistic streak lurking inside, called by Freud and Jung as the “shadow” that strikes out as he finds he needs to get out of that old entanglement and move on to new and better –less restrictive — conquests.

-Jungian psychology Marie-Louise von Franz in her book, The Problem of the Puer Aeternus, writes that the “sublimation of the Puer syndrome” and working, though seemingly easy, is the only way out.
-Dr. Peter Milhado feels that may for everyone’s good as
+Jungian psychology Marie-Louise von Franz in her book, The Problem of the Puer Aeternus, writes that the “sublimation of the Puer syndrome” by working, through the dreaded details, seems easy, but is probably quite hard someone who is used to lifetime of Cliff-noting.
+But in the end she admonishes it is really the only way out.
+Dr. Peter Milhado writes

 - The Problem of the Puer Aeternus by Marie-Louise von Franz.
 Inner City books, a Jungian imprint.